 Families who rely on free or reduced-priced school meals to feed their children throughout the academic year are left struggling to find a way to keep their children fed when these programs end and summer vacation begins.
 A family with two children has to come up with more than 200 extra meals during the summer vacation when they don’t have access to school meals – and that’s an extremely difficult situation to face for most low-income families.

-In addition, more than half of the households in Connecticut who don’t know where their next meal is coming from do not qualify for federal assistance because their earnings are too high for the income requirements.
+In addition, nearly half of the households in Connecticut who don’t know where their next meal is coming from do not qualify for federal assistance because their earnings are too high for the income requirements.